krootee/Ghost/ESP32/ReadMe.md

     make app-flash (flashes just the app)

+## Configuring Eclipse

+When starting Eclipse, set ~/GIT/Ghost/ESP32 as the workspace folder.

 ## Using OTA

 First, make sure the ota.bin firmware has been deployed using USB cable.